 Have you thought about combining glazed door systems?

 Depending on the size of your space, you may well need to consider more than one style of door.
 Each glazed door system has its advantages.
 You may want to combine a wall of bifold doors across the back of your extension with a set of slimline feature doors for the utility room for example.

 These luxury townhouses in Bromley feature bifold doors on the ground floor and sliding doors for the 1st and 2nd-floor balconies.

 This Sussex home features Slimline sliding doors on the 1st floor for balcony access and bifold doors on ground floor access onto the garden.

 The beautiful Surrey home features 3 sets of French doors and a 3 panel / 5400mm wide Slimline sliding door.

 Ready to get your project underway?

 With years of experience, our Project Managers will work closely with you and your team to advise on the best glazed door systems to meet the needs of your renovation.
 The earlier we are involved in your project, the more we can help you to achieve your vision and plan the project to ensure the glazing meets all of your requirements.

 Having been inspired by our projects, why not speak to one of our Project Managers today and get your project underway.
 To find out more about working with Exact, read our recent article.

-Our Liphook showroom is open and we are offering socially distanced appointments.
+Our Liphook showroom is open, by appointment only, and we are offering socially distanced appointments.